Edge-Intelligence-Lab/ChatDKU/RAG/README.md

 - It provides advanced processing functionalities for PDF files such as OCR, though I did not use these functions yet.

+A custom reader using the `unstructured` library is used as opposed to the `UnstructuredReader` provided by LlamaIndex as it has a issue with HTML files containing large amounts of JavaScript, which would have their file types misidentified by `unstructured.partition.auto.partion` used in the origin implementation.

 I currently use a tiny embedding model (`bge-small-en-v1.5`) grabbed from the MTEB Leaderboard so that my VRAM would not explode.